-- Children and young people (those under 18 years of age) - Adults at risk, such as a person (over the age of 18) who is unable to take care of themselves.
+- Children and young people (those under 18 years if age) - Adults at risk, such as a person (over the age of 18) who is unable to take care of themselves.
 It can also refer to one who is unable to protect themselves against significant harm or exploitation.
 It is important to note that this does not necessarily mean that the adult lacks competency.
 The adult's circumstances must be unable to be altered or improved without direct assistance to be classed as vulnerable.

-All Dove Nest Group employees, all apprentices on programme, clients, and visitors have a responsibility to safeguard children and adults at risk of abuse or neglect and must report any safeguarding concerns to Dove Nest Group's Designated Safeguarding Officer by contacting support@dovenest.co.uk or your designated contact.
+All Dove Nest Group employees, all apprentices on programme, clients, visitors have a responsibility to safeguard children and adults at risk of abuse or neglect and must report any safeguarding concerns to Dove Nest Group's Designated Safeguarding Officer.
 You should also follow your own organisations policy in relation to Safeguarding.